© 2026 WGCU News

 FlightAware's MiseryMap, a listing of delays and cancellations at U.S. airports, showed 131 delays and 15 cancellations at RSW in Fort Myers on Sunday.

-The numbers come from the MiseryMap, a listing of delays and cancellations at U.S. airports by FlightAware, a flight tracking service.
+The numbers come from a listing of delays and cancellations at U.S. airports by FlightAware, a flight tracking service.

 FlightAware's RSW numbers are low compared to other Florida airports.